Nathan-O/FantasyForge/README.md

    5. Different Build Styles

       * Some people don't like to map things out freehand.
 I understand this, and accept it.
-Which is why a future goal of this project is to intigrate a drag and drop tile system that will allow users to build a world by placing small segments of a map together on a grid (square of hexagenal).
+Which is why a future goal of this project is to integrate a drag and drop tile system that will allow users to build a world by placing small segments of a map together on a grid (square of hexagenal).

    6. Better View Environment